AaltoIIC/OSEMA/README.md

 Go to <ip_address_to_platform>/admin

-Select Users and select your superuser
+Select Users and your superuser

 From the bottom change auth level to admin.